 Businesses today don’t run on a single system, instead, system integration is a prime aspect for scalability for most businesses.
 There are numerous systems that an entrepreneur adopts in order to enhance effectiveness.
 Following are a few commonly used technology systems that you can set up to achieve your business scaling goals.

 - Customer Relationship Management system (CRM): Enhances user data and also increases team collaboration (especially between marketing and sales teams).
+You can also create and add an Apple Wallet business card with contact details of customer support to improve customer engagement.

 - Improved and efficient manufacturing machines (for manufacturing businesses): For increased production efficiency to meet demand.